rodekruis/espocrm-training/docs/rental/page1.md

 ![image](https://github.com/user-attachments/assets/dc7957b5-0715-4250-9cea-121a6069582d)

-##Registration directly in EspoCRM##
+**Registration directly in EspoCRM**
 -	Click on the Affected households entity in the upper bar
 -	You are directed to the page with all existing registrations
 -	To create a new registration, click on Create Affected household at the top-right
 -	The registration form opens
--	The question of the form are divided into multiple themes 6.4.3	Eligibility status
+-	The question of the form are divided into multiple themes

+**Eligibility status**
 -	An eligibility status is assigned to affected households during registration
--	Based on an eligibility score, the eligibility status assigned can be: o	Approved o	Rejected o	Needs validation
+-	Based on an eligibility score, the eligibility status assigned can be:
+    - Approved
+    - Rejected
+    - Needs validation

--	Eligibility score is currently calculated based on the following parameters, but this can be adjusted based on your eligibility criteria: o	Household composition (I.e., single, elderly headed, large family) o	Health (I.e., physical, and chronic difficulties) o	Accommodation type (I.e., if household has access to accommodation or live in a collective center)
+-	Eligibility score is currently calculated based on the following parameters, but this can be adjusted based on your eligibility criteria:
+    - Household composition (I.e., single, elderly headed, large family)
+    - Health (I.e., physical, and chronic difficulties)
+    - Accommodation type (I.e., if household has access to accommodation or live in a collective center)

 -	The eligibility status can be seen under the overview of the affected households and the status for each household can be updated by;
-o	Clicking on the household ID o	Navigate to status o	Update eligibility status
+  - Clicking on the household ID
+  - Navigate to status
+  - Update eligibility status